When facing a business dispute, the thought of going to trial may add more stress to your already-full plate. However, there is an alternative.

 Keep reading to learn more about the ADR processes of mediation and arbitration.

-Mediation is a process where the parties meet with a mutually-elected, partial person (“neutral”) who assists them in resolving their disputes.
+Mediation is a process where the parties meet with a mutually-elected, impartial person (“neutral”) who assists them in resolving their disputes.
 In other words, the neutral acts as an intermediary between the disputing parties, helping them facilitate civil communications and, ultimately (and hopefully), a resolution.

 Depending on your location, you may have a choice between different types of mediation.
 These often include: